slatedocs/slate/source/includes/_errors.md

 403 | Forbidden -- Your API key is not allowed to access this resource.
 Your API key is expired or invalid.
 429 | Too Many Requests -- Enhance your calm! or contact us for higher limits!
 500 | Internal Server Error -- We had a problem with our server.
 Please try again later.
-503 | Service Unavailable -- We're temporarily offline for maintanance.
+503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.

 # More Information